BabylonJS/OldDocumentationSite/content/How_To/material/Physically_Based_Rendering_Master.md

 It also fully respect the previously defined thickness configuration: The actual thickness per pixel would be then = minimumThickness + thicknessTexture.r * maximumThickness.

 ### Scattering
 To further add a layer of detail over what really happens beneath the surface of the material, you can add scattering.
-It simulates the short travel of the light that takes place inside the material and goes out at a different location than where it entered.
+It simulates all small bounces of the light that takes place inside the material, causing light to go out at a different location than where it entered.

 It can be really useful on materials like skin, foliage, wax, dense colored liquids, icecubes, gemstones, etc...